RostislavBerezhnoy/RostislavBerezhnoy/README.md

 <h1 align='center'> Hi there 👋 My name is Rostislav Berezhnoy</h1>

-<strong>I'm a tech enthusiast who loves to learn about new things.</strong>
+I'm a tech enthusiast who loves to learn about new things.
+Please feel free to reach me anytime for any questions.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=RostislavBerezhnoy&show_icons=true)